 ‘If you are delivering to urban areas, you have to take into account what restrictions there are,’ Salter says.

 The challenges do not end there as logistics providers have to be able to communicate well with the customer, get to the destination in the most efficient way and keep the level of the service high.

 Good on many levels

-According to Salter having a good routing system not only could solve many of the above problems but also adds to the overall environmental impact.
+According to Salter having a good routing system solves many of the above problems plus improving the overall environmental impact.
 ‘If you are using your resources to the fullest, you are putting less trucks on the road.
-Companies are able to easily plan collections, reduce wastage in their network.’
+Companies are able to easily plan collections, reduce waste in their network.’

 Routing systems distribute resources evenly and give information on when drivers are available.

 ‘Reducing CO2 might not always be the first reason why companies choose routing systems, but it is an important factor,’ the expert says.

 Different industries approach the problem of routing and scheduling in their own way, because they face unique challenges.
 ‘Some might have vehicles that need to be cleaned after every use, or vehicles with multiple compartments,’ continues Salter, ‘and there are differences between the industries.’